+1. Is the activity/activities directly No

+connected with or necessary to the

+management of the site for nature

+conservation?

-1. Is the activity/activities directly connected with or necessary to the management of the site for nature conservation?
-No 2.
-What pressures (such as abrasion, Above water noise (Sensitive) 1 disturbance) are potentially exerted by the gear type(s)?
-Collision below water (Sensitive) 2 Sensitivities as listed are based on DRAFT Interim conservation advice.
-Reference to Litter i.e. Ghost fishing (Sensitive) 3 Regulation 33 advice for the BNNC SAC and best judgement has been used to determine Removal of non-target species i.e. bycatch (Sensitive) 4 which of these pressures are truly exerted by the gear type(s).
-Underwater noise changes (Sensitive) 5 Visual disturbance (Sensitive) 6 Selective extraction of species (i.e. removal of target species) ^{7,8,9} 3.
-Is the feature potentially exposed Yes to the pressure(s)?
+2. What pressures (such as abrasion, Above water noise (Sensitive) 1

+disturbance) are potentially exerted by

+the gear type(s)?
+Collision below water (Sensitive) 2

+Sensitivities as listed are based on DRAFT Interim conservation advice.
+Reference to Litter i.e. Ghost fishing (Sensitive) 3

+Regulation 33 advice for the BNNC SAC and best judgement has been used to determine which of Removal of non-target species i.e. bycatch (Sensitive) 4

+these pressures are truly exerted by the gear type(s).
+Underwater noise changes (Sensitive) 5

+Visual disturbance (Sensitive) 6

+Selective extraction of species (i.e. removal of target species) ^{7,8,9}

+3. Is the feature potentially exposed to No

+the pressure(s)?

+No current activity within the Berwickshire and North

+Northumberland Coast SAC or the NIFCA district as a whole (Jon

+Green, pers. comms.)